The Interrelationship Between Marine Corps and ASVAB

 - Assembling Objects (AO)

-There are 2 versions of the marine ASVAB test and the candidates can choose the version they would like to take up the test in.
+There are 2 versions of the ASVAB test and the candidates can choose the version they would like to take up the test in.
 The versions are,

 Question Types, Sections and Duration of the Test